0xharib/0xharib.github.io/_posts/2023-05-19-your-design-partners-are-a-blurse.md

 ## The Blessing

 I started up in 2017.
-At that point between my co-founder & I, we had nearly 30 years of work experience in Financial Services.
+Between my co-founder & I, we had nearly 30 years of work experience in Financial Services.
 We'd worked across New York, London, India, Hong Kong & Singapore.
-We also had premier, non-overlapping MBAs, graduate degrees and high schools.
+We were also alumns of non-overlapping, premier, B-schools, undergrad schools and high schools.
-It was a killer network.
+We had a killer network.

 We set out to build a SaaS product for Financial Services, an industry we had grown up in.